nmirza001/CMCnasir/README.md

 ---

-## ❗ Limitations & Future Enhancements
-- No persistent file/database saving in mock mode
-- Deleting saved schools not implemented
-- No GUI version
-- No support for bulk import/export (CSV/JSON)

----

 ## 🎓 Academic Use
 This application was created for educational use as part of a software development course.
 All code is student-written and demonstrates principles of modularity, MVC separation, test coverage, and user-centered design.